 Figure: What is Hadoop – Hadoop Framework

-The first one is HDFS for storage (Hadoop distributed File System) that allows you to store data of various formats across a cluster.
-The second one is YARN, it is nothing but a processing unit of Hadoop.
-It allows parallel processing of data i.e. stored across the HDFS.
+The first one is HDFS for storage (Hadoop distributed File System), that allows you to store data of various formats across a cluster.
+The second one is YARN, for resource management in Hadoop.
+It allows parallel processing over the data, i.e. stored across HDFS.

-HDFS creates an abstraction of resources, let me simplify it for you.
+HDFS creates an abstraction, let me simplify it for you.
 Similar as virtualization, you can see HDFS logically as a single unit for storing Big Data, but actually you are storing your data across multiple nodes in a distributed fashion.
-Here, you have master-slave architecture.
+HDFS follows master-slave architecture.

 Figure: What is Hadoop – HDFS

-Let’s understand the how Hadoop provided the solution to the Big Data problems that we just discussed.
+Let’s understand how Hadoop provided the solution to the Big Data problems that we just discussed.

 Figure: What is Hadoop – Hadoop-as-a-Solution

 It also solves the scaling problem.
 It focuses on horizontal scaling instead of vertical scaling.
-You can always add some extra data nodes to HDFS cluster as and when required, instead of scaling up the resources of your data nodes.
-Let me summarize it for you basically for storing 1 TB of data I don’t need a 1TB system.
+You can always add some extra data nodes to HDFS cluster as and when required, instead of scaling up the resources of your DataNodes.
+Let me summarize it for you basically for storing 1 TB of data, you don’t need a 1TB system.
 You can instead do it on multiple 128GB systems or even less.

 With HDFS you can store all kinds of data whether it is structured, semi-structured or unstructured.
 Since in HDFS, there is no pre-dumping schema validation.
 And it also follows write once and read many model.
 Due to this, you can just write the data once and you can read it multiple times for finding insights.

-If you can recall, the third challenge was accessing & processing the data faster.
 Yes, this is one of the major challenges with Big Data.
 In order to solve it, we move processing to data and not data to processing.
 What does it mean?
 Instead of moving data to the master node and then processing it.
-In YARN, the processing logic is sent to the various slave nodes & then data is processed parallely across different slave nodes.
+In MapReduce, the processing logic is sent to the various slave nodes & then data is processed parallely across different slave nodes.
 Then the processed results are sent to the master node where the results is merged and the response is sent back to the client.
 You can get a better understanding with the Data Engineering course.

 In YARN architecture, we have ResourceManager and NodeManager.
 ResourceManager might or might not be configured on the same machine as NameNode.
 But, NodeManagers should be configured on the same machine where DataNodes are present.